JeSappelleRoot/PyTube/README.md

 ERROR: Signature extraction failed: Traceback (most recent call last):
 ```

-This message indicate that `youtube-dl` python librairy is not up to date.
+This message indicate that `youtube-dl` python library is not up to date.
 Just run `pip3 install --upgrade youtube-dl` to fix it